 Why avoid “made in China”?

 We are boycotting Chinese goods for a few reasons including the human rights violations in China, disregard for trademark protection i.e. counterfeiting, and the country’s support of terrorism.
+[Note: it has nothing to do with COVID-19.]
 While those are reasons enough for us, the dangers to one’s health and safety from hazardous products should be a concern to all.
 Don’t take our word for it – click on your area of concern to learn more.

 First, a great short summary on Tibet and the Dalai Lama: www.nytimes.com/2008